Laws of Play

 6.1 Team Officials and Team Runners:

-Team Runner: Can come onto the ground anytime, but must not be in the vicinity of play or interfere with play.
+Team Runner: Can come onto the ground anytime, they must not be in the vicinity of play or interfere with play.
 They are to only deliver messages directly to players and then leave the field of play immediately.
 Should a team have two runners, only one runner can be on the ground at a time.

 Water Carriers: Must be a minimum age of 14yo.
 Water carriers can go onto the ground at any time.
 They cannot interfere with play, loiter on the ground, or occupy space on the football field.
 They cannot barrack, give directions, or communicate with players other than in providing water.